 The Watch House has a refitted shower room for Summer 2015.
 This follows on from the new kitchen with dishwasher and folding double wall bed in the lounge which were ready for Summer 2014.
-The bedroom has twin three-foot beds and the lounge has a folding double wall bed with spring interior mattress that folds away by day.
-Many of our returning guests prefer to use the folding wall bed so they can wake up to the sound of the waves on the beach and enjoy the unique views.
+The bedroom has twin three-foot beds and the lounge has a new folding double wall bed with spring interior mattress that folds away by day.
+Many of our returning couples prefer to use the folding wall bed so they can wake up to the sound of the waves on the beach and enjoy the unique sea views.

 The Watch House is ideal for a traditional family beach holiday, walking the scenic South West coastal paths to Mevagissey or The Dodman and beyond or as a base for visiting Eden or the Lost Gardens of Heligan or the many other attractions that Cornwall has to offer.